 1. Time preferences for current vs. future consumption.
 The fact that there are people in a society who would rather abstain from present consumption in order to consume more in the future generates a rate of interest on savings.
-Profits then would constitute a return to abstinance from consumption and is determined by the pattern of subjective preferences, especially time preferences, in a society.
+Profits then would constitute a return to abstinence from consumption and is determined by the pattern of subjective preferences, especially time preferences, in a society.

 The basic problem with such arguments, as radical economists have often argued, is that it conflates the explanation for why particular individuals are able to obtain profits from the explanation for why profits are obtainable by those individuals.
 That is: the higher the objectively determined profit rate, the more people there will be who are willing to forgo present consumption in order to obtain that "return" on their savings.
 The rate of profit therefore explains their savings behavior.
 But this saving behavior does not explain why there is a surplus available to be monetized in the form of profits in the first place.
-Time preferences may explain why given people save for a given rate of profit, but not why there is profits available to induce such saving.
+Time preferences may explain why given people save for a given rate of profit, but not why there are profits available to induce such saving.

 - 2. Profits come from the circulation of commodities.
 This is the classical mercantilist view of profits: they come from buying cheap and selling dear.
 The difficulty with this kind of explanation, as Marx pointed out, is that while it can explain redistributions of the social surplus within a population, it cannot explain the existence of an aggregate surplus, since each person's gain is another person's loss. - 3.
 Profits are the monetized value of the surplus product.
 In this view, capitalists obtain profits by being able to appropriate the surplus product produced by workers.
-The "surplus product" is the difference between the total social product and the amount needed to reproduce the labor force (i.e. the total consumption of workers) and reproduce the existing means of production.
+The "surplus product" is the difference between the total social product and the amount needed to pay for all of the inputs used up in production: the labor force (i.e. the total consumption of workers) and raw materials and means of production used up in production.
 In the labor theory of value, the value of this surplus product -- or, as it is called "surplus value" -- is the difference between the value added to the social product by workers and the value of the commodities consumed by workers.
 This is the essential argument defended by Marx and, in one form or other, sustained even by most Marxist critics of the labor theory of value.
 The key to understanding this theory of profits is the distinction between labor power and labor.